projector-cli/projector-cli/docs/commands.md

 Copy templates from playbook to local working directory

 Options:
-  -p, --playbook-access-token <playbookAccessToken>  Optional GitHub access token.
-Authorized requests have higher request limits
-                                                     Can be provided via environment variable PLAYBOOK_ACCESS_TOKEN Can be provided interactively by user if not available -b, --branch <branch>                              Branch of playbook repo to use -t, --template-name <template-name>                Playbook template name -o, --out-path <out-path>                          Local path to which file will be written.
+  -b, --branch <branch>                Branch of playbook repo to use -o, --out-path <out-path>            Local path to which file will be written.
-  -h, --help                                         display help for command
+  -t, --template-name <template-name>  Playbook template name -h, --help                           display help for command
 ```
 ## `pjr playbook template list`